-III.
-Complaint Resolution Process
+IV.
+Student Conduct Resolution Process

 The complaint resolution procedure set forth below may be utilized by Fontbonne to resolve issues of student conduct but Fontbonne retains the discretion to take action regarding any reports of student conduct that may violate the Code of Student Character and Conduct, and may initiate an investigation or disciplinary action on its own initiative.
+Ultimately, it is the duty of the Vice President for Student Affairs to enforce the Code of Student Character & Conduct.
+She/he may designate other department(s) and/or other campus official(s) in monitoring and regulating the Code as she/he deems appropriate.